-Leftover Chicken?
+Chicken enchilada tacos are the answer to leftover Chicken.
 Turkey?
 Meat of any kind?
-Try these Enchilada Nachos.
+No problem.
+Just go with what you have.
+But try these Enchilada Nachos.
 Cheesy, crunchy, and packed with flavor.
-Get your own.

 No one likes a double dipper.